vJourneyman/lakgraph/content/Ontario Reign - Three stars of the week from 10-17 to 10-23.md

 ---
-title: "Ontario Reign - Three stars of the week from 10-17 to 10-23"
+title: Ontario Reign - Three stars of the week from 10-17 to 10-23
 date-created: 2022-10-25
 day-of-week-created: Tue
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # Ontario Reign - Three stars of the week from 10-17 to 10-23